jsthomas/jsthomas.github.io/content/ocaml-shell.md

   Stream.iter process stream
 ```

-and quickly understand all of the different commands `osh` can
+and quickly understand all of the different commands `osh` supports.
-process.

 Although it took me some time to get up and running with Angstrom, I
 strongly prefer working with parser combinators to writing an